The Bavarian State Parliament maintains a wide range of partnerships with other parliaments and organisations.

 Russia – Moscow

 The Bavarian State Parliament signed a cooperation agreement with the Moscow Oblast Duma in July 2003 and a cooperation plan for the period 2005 to 2006 in 2004.
 A protocol on cooperation was also signed with the Moscow City Duma in May 2006.
+These relations have been suspended since the beginning of March 2022 against the background of Russia's illegal invasion of Ukraine.

 China – Shandong, Guangdong